projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

 #.
 Run the ``launch_win.sh``.
 The WaaG desktop displays on the HDMI monitor.

    .. note:: We support GVT-g and GVT-d while launching Windows guest.
         If you use GVT-g, you can set up Weston in the Service VM, and follow the steps in :ref:`skl-nuc-gpu-passthrough` to set up Weston as the desktop environment in the Service VM to experience Windows with the AcrnGT local display feature.
-If you use GVT-d, then only Windows has display.
+If you use GVT-d, please set 64MB for DVMT Pre-Allocated and Enabled for PM Support in BIOS at first, then only Windows has display.

 ACRN Windows verified feature list
 **********************************